Alex031544/docker_fastrtps/examples/multiStageBuild/README.md

    		--target install \
    		-j 16
    ```
-   In this stage is to translate the source code into an application.
+   This stage is to translate the source code into an application.
 For this, we use the development image (`alex031544/fastrtps:latest-dev`).
 With `COPY` we copy the code from the host computer into the image directory */opt/HelloWorldExample/*.
 With `WORKDIR` we create (because it does not exist jet) and jump into the image directory */opt/build/*, where to store build output.
 Finally, we call CMake with `RUN`.
 Since the application should run inside a container of the same structure, CMake shall not strip the `RPATH` from the application.
 Otherwise, the application can not find the shared libraries later.
 We tell CMake this by using the `-DCMAKE_INSTALL_RPATH_USE_LINK_PATH=TRUE` option at the configuration call.
 The second CMake call is the build and installation execution.

 2. The intermediate __runtime__ stage.
    ```